Board and Group management

 The intranet Connect is an important source of information for Holmen's employees.

 The purchase of goods and services is coordinated at Holmen with the aim of reducing total costs.
-The requirements of quality and sustainability are emphasized in the purchasing policy.
+The requirements of quality, environment and sustainability are emphasized in the purchasing policy.
 The purchasing organisation sets requirements for the principles contained in the Holmen code of conduct to be complied with in new purchase agreements.

 Insurance of facilities and forests

 Risk management issues are coordinated by a Group-wide body.
 Damage prevention measures, regular maintenance and continual upgrades can minimise the risk of damage to facilities.
 Training of employees promotes participation, knowledge and awareness about these risks and how they can be countered.
 Holmen insures its facilities to their replacement value against property damage and consequential loss.
 The excess varies from one facility to another, but the maximum is SEK 30 million for any one claim.
 The Group has liability insurance that also covers sudden and unforeseen environmental damage affecting 'third parties'.
 The Group's forest holdings are not insured.
 They are widely dispersed over large parts of Sweden and the risk of extensive damage being incurred simultaneously is deemed to be low.